M-Gregoire/Nuxt-Leaflet/README.md

   },
 ```

-(Locally) We will need to serve the image locally also.
+* Load it locally, you will also need to serve the image locally also :

 ``` javascript